Step 7 - Enable account registration¶

 Set permissions for Go Bike Members¶

-From the Admin Panel in the Roles screen, create a new Role named Contributors.
+From Admin in the Roles screen, create a new Role named Contributors.

 Now add the following Policies to the Contributors Role.

-- Content/Create with Limitations: Class limited to Ride and Landmark Content Types and subtree to the
+- Content/Create with Limitations: Content Type limited to Ride and Landmark Content Types and Subtree of Location to the

-- Content/Publish with Limitations: Class limited to Ride and Landmark Content Types and subtree to the
+- Content/Publish with Limitations: Content Type limited to Ride and Landmark Content Types and Subtree of Location to the

 - Content/Edit with Limitation: Owner limited to